History and replay

 History and branching

 History includes branch information.
 Messages carry parent and forkOf headers that indicate which conversation branch they belong to.
-When history is loaded, the conversation tree reconstructs branches from these headers, placing each message on the correct branch.
+When history is loaded, the conversation tree reconstructs branches from these headers and places each message on the correct branch.

-This means loading history does not just produce a flat list of messages.
-It rebuilds the full tree structure, including any points where the conversation forked due to edits, regenerations, or explicit branching.
+Loading history does not produce a flat list of messages.
+It rebuilds the full tree structure, including any points where the conversation forked because of edits, regenerations, or explicit branching.

 Related features